fluidos-project/Docs/docs/workflows/same_domains/two_nodes.md

 # Two nodes, same domain

-The complete workflow, step by step of the interaction between two nodes belonging to the same domain is the following.
+The complete workflow showing the interaction between two nodes belonging to the same domain is the following.

 1. [Resource Discovery and Creation](./steps/01_resource_detection.md)
 2. [Intent Creation](./steps/02_intent_creation.md)